node-apn/node-apn/README.md

 ### Handling Errors

 If the enhanced binary interface is enabled and an error occurs - as defined in Apple's documentation - when sending a message, then subsequent messages will be automatically resent* and the connection will be re-established.
-If an `errorCallback` is also specified in the connection options then it will be invoked with argument `(error, deviceToken)`.
+Also `rejected` event will be emitted by the connection with arguments `(error code, device token)`. `error code` indicates one of the reasons shown in Table 5-1 [here][errors]. `device token` is the target of the rejected notification.

-If a notification fails to be sent because a connection error occurs then the `errorCallback` will be called for each notification waiting for the connection which failed.
-In this case the first parameter will be an Error object instead of an error number.
+If a notification fails to be sent because a connection error occurs then the `error` will be emitted with an argument `Error` object.

-`errorCallback` will be called in 2 situations with the parameters shown.

-1. The notification has been rejected by Apple (or determined to have an invalid device token or payload before sending) for one of the reasons shown in Table 5-1 [here][errors] `errorCallback(errorCode, deviceToken)`
-1. A connection error has occurred before the notification can be sent. `errorCallback(Error object)`

-**\*N.B.:** With produce of the batch transmission architecture As of v2.0.0, ```errorCallback``` replaced the second argument, previously was `notification`.
+**\*N.B.:** With produce of the batch transmission architecture As of v2.0.0, ```errorCallback``` was replaced with events `rejected` and `error`.

 ### Events emitted by the connection